Navigating the world of SUVs can sometimes feel like tackling an off-road obstacle course.

 In addition, some owners have reported problems with the electronic systems, which could lead to unwanted stress and expense.

-You might also like to read our expert blogs on Worst Cars and Bad Golf Carts to avoid.
+You might also like to read our expert blogs on the Worst Cars and Bad Golf Carts to avoid.

-9. Jeep Compass: Lost in the Wilderness
+9. 2023 Jeep Compass: Lost in the Wilderness

-Ever been lost, despite having a compass?
+Ever been lost despite having a compass?
 That’s exactly how I felt during my tenure with the Jeep Compass.

 What initially struck me as a rugged, adventurous SUV turned out to be a mixed bag of disappointing features.